Conformal Frequency Estimation using Discrete Sketched Data with Coverage for Distinct Queries: Confidence intervals with frequency-conditional coverage

-We begin to address the limitations of marginal coverage by developing a more general method for constructing confidence intervals that are simultaneously valid for both rarer and more common random queries.
-Our approach is inspired by ideas from Mondrian conformal inference~\citep{vovk2003mondrian}, which have been previously used---for instance---to construct prediction sets with label-conditional coverage for classification problems~\citep{vovk2005algorithmic,sadinle2019least,romano2020classification}.
-However, departing from the typical approach in multi-class classification, we will not seek perfect coverage conditional on the exact frequency of the queried object.
-In fact, that problem would be impossible to solve without stronger assumptions~\citep{foygel2021limits}, as $f_m(Z_{m+1})$ can take a very large number of values when the sketched data set is big.
-Instead, we will focus on achieving a relaxed concept of frequency-conditional coverage which groups together different queries of objects that appear a similar number of times within the sketched data set.
+As explained in Section~\ref{sec:problem-statement}, marginal coverage is not fully satisfactory because our data are discrete and more common queries should not be over-counted.
+Therefore, we begin to address the limitations of marginal coverage by extending the method presented in Section~\ref{sec:methods-marginal} to obtain confidence intervals valid simultaneously for both rarer and more common queries.
+Our approach is inspired by Mondrian conformal inference~\citep{vovk2003mondrian}, which has been previously used---for instance---to construct prediction sets with label-conditional coverage for classification problems~\citep{vovk2005algorithmic,sadinle2019least,romano2020classification}.
+However, departing from multi-class classification, we will not seek perfect coverage conditional on the exact frequency of the queried object.
+In fact, that problem is likely to be impossible to solve without stronger assumptions~\citep{foygel2021limits}, as $f_m(Z_{m+1})$ can take a very large number of values when the sketched data set is big.
+Instead, we will focus on achieving a relaxed version of frequency-conditional coverage which groups together queries with similar frequencies.